Palystes

 The Web

-Belonging to the huntsman spider family, they do not build webs but hut for their prey.
+Belonging to the huntsman spider family, they do not build webs but huts for their prey.

-They are harmless to humans, attacking when provoked, with their bite equivalent to a bee sting, causing swelling or a burning sensation that would last for a couple of days.
-Gardeners have often been a victim of the female Palystes, especially during the period when the latter are possessively protecting their egg sac.
+Yes, Palystes spiders can bite.
+However, their bites are usually not dangerous to humans and might feel like a bee sting.
+Gardeners have often been a victim of the female Palystes, especially during the period when the latter are possessively protecting their egg sacs.

 Quick Facts